Stypox/dicio-android/README.md

+> **Warning**
+> This version of Dicio will not receive updates from F-Droid anymore.
+The package name had to be changed from <i>org.dicio.dicio_android</i> to <i>org.stypox.dicio</i> because of package name conflicts on other stores.
+Please <b><a href="https://f-droid.org/en/packages/org.stypox.dicio/">click here to download Dicio again from the new F-Droid listing</a></b> in order to continue receiving updates!

 # Dicio assistant

 Dicio is a *free and open source* **voice assistant** running on Android.
 It supports many different **skills** and input/output methods, and it provides both **speech** and **graphical** feedback to a question.
 It uses [Vosk](https://github.com/alphacep/vosk-api/) for *speech to text*.
 It has multilanguage support, and is currently available in these languages: English, French, German, Greek, Italian, Russian and Spanish.
 Open to contributions :-D